• Menu

 Lady Liberty’s torch, once doused,

-Will not with ease re-ignite.
+will not with ease re-ignite.

 Already she vomits,

-Her dress is covered in vomit,
+her dress is covered in vomit,

-Her arm grows weary,
+her arm grows weary,

-The waters creep up her torso
+the waters creep up her torso

-Like a rising tide of vipers,
+like a rising tide of vipers,

-But still the light burns,
+but still the light burns,

-Still the light lights up
+still the light lights up

-The frantic invisible night.
+the frantic invisible night.

-Somewhere 2,000 children
+Somewhere 5,500 children

-Cower in desolation,
+cower in desolation,

-Mothers and fathers
+mothers and fathers

-Sob like exploding stars
+sob like exploding stars

-Wailing comet-tears for all to see.
+wailing comet-tears for all to see.

 And I too wail, I too am frantic

-Because in the night things happen that neither history
+because in the night things happen

-Nor our children will or can or should
+will or can or should forgive.

-(Visited 232 times, 1 visits today)
+(Visited 248 times, 1 visits today)

 Share